lu-w/pyauto/README.md

 - loading A.U.T.O. into owlready2
 - A.U.T.O.'s set of IRIs
 - retrieving a single ontology of A.U.T.O. based on a given IRI
+- creating scenarios, scenes, and sceneries within A.U.T.O.
+- saving such models to an OWL file
-- a web-based visualizer for ABoxes specified in the A.U.T.O.
-TBox
+- a web-based visualizer for A.U.T.O. scenarios and scenes

 ## Install